-As a people manager, a question you may be grappling with right now is how to ensure your team feels both seen and valued in a newly virtual office environment.
+As a people manager, a question you may be grappling with is how to ensure your team feels both seen and valued in a virtual office environment.
 Here are five tips to overcome out-of-sight, out-of-mind perceptions, and put Sawabona into practice:

 - Make space for real connection.

 One of our go-to team-building activities is called “Stringing of the Beads”.
 It begins with a prompt that encourages everyone to share something personal or insightful, and we do it before all of our company meetings.
 For you, creating connection might begin with hitting pause on your weekly meeting agenda and simply taking time to ask out how each team member is doing.
 It’s also important to acknowledge that for all of us, work and home-life boundaries have blurred – laughing about and even celebrating unexpected interruptions from kids, pets and spouses will help everyone relax and feel more human together.